ScottWe/solidity-1/tutorials/5_client_data.md

 In general, we must instrument the property against any arbitrary clients.
 We will see an example of this in the next tutorial.
 However, for our simple property, the clients are not arbitrary.
-They are bounded to the sender and recipient of each `Fund.transfer(address,uint256)` call.
-Given this insight, we first add global ghost variables to track the pre- and post-investments of both
+They are bounded to the sender and recipient of each `transfer()` call.
+Given this insight, we first add global ghost variables to track the pre- and post-investments of both clients:
-clients:

 ```cpp
 GHOST_VAR sol_uint256_t recipient_pre;